 Our success depends in part on our ability to develop patentable products and obtain, maintain and enforce patent and trade secret protection for our products, as well as to successfully defend these patents against third-party challenges both in the United States and in other countries.
 We will only be able to protect our technologies from unauthorized use by third parties to the extent that we own or have licensed valid and enforceable patents or trade secrets that cover them.
-Furthermore, the degree of future protection of our proprietary rights is uncertain because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage.
+Furthermore, the degree of future protection of our proprietary rights is uncertain because we may not be able to obtain patent protection on some or all of our technology and because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage.

-Currently, we own or license approximately 90 U.S. patents and approximately 70 U.S. patent applications, and we intend to file, or request that our licensors file, additional patent applications for patents covering our products.
+Currently, we own or license approximately 73 U.S. and international patents and approximately 70 U.S. and international patent applications, and we intend to file, or request that our licensors file, additional patent applications for patents covering our products.
 Our issued patents, and the patents that may issue from our applications, generally have terms that are scheduled to expire between 2015 and 2031.
 However, patents may not be issued for any pending or future pending patent applications owned by or licensed to us.
-Claims allowed under any issued patent or future issued patent owned or licensed by us may not be valid or sufficiently broad to protect our technologies.
+Claims allowed under any issued patent or future issued patent or licensed by us may not be valid or sufficiently broad to protect our technologies.
 Any issued patents owned by or licensed to us now or in the future may be challenged, invalidated or circumvented, and, in addition, the rights under such patents may not provide us with competitive advantages.
 In addition, competitors may design around our technology or develop competing technologies.
 Intellectual property rights may also be unavailable or limited in some foreign countries, which could make it easier for competitors to capture or increase their market share with respect to related technologies.